From left to right: Original Nintendo DS, DS Lite, and Nintendo DSi.

-The Nintendo DS is the first
+The Nintendo DS is THE

-best-selling video game system of all time
+best-selling handheld video game system of all time

 - Two ARM CPUs.
 The main processor runs at 67 MHz, and handles the Polygonal Graphics alongside with its GPU.
 The secondary processor is a more advanced version of the GBA's processor, and runs at 33 MHz.
 The DSi's main processor is clocked at 133 MHz.